-- Identify the old pieces that are worth updating
+- Identify the old pieces that are worth updating;

-- Your target audience can consume your content more effectively
+- Your target audience can consume your content more effectively;

-- You can retain customers on your page for longer, reducing the bounce rate
+- You can retain customers on your page for longer, reducing the bounce rate;

-- Your website ranks higher on SERPs
+- Your website ranks higher on SERPs.

 Also, when you link to external sources and get backlinks from other websites, especially top domain authority websites:

-- You increase your social proof and credibility
+- You increase your social proof and credibility;

 - You’ll find opportunities for networking and collaboration.

 Link building goes both ways.
-Not only does it help expand your knowledge base content by linking to related concepts, it also helps boost your SEO ranking and brand reputation.
+Not only does it help expand your knowledge base content by linking to related concepts, but it also helps boost your SEO ranking and brand reputation.